KunalJadhao/OpenCV-and-Python/README.md

 📄 License
 This project is open-source and free to use under the MIT License.

-👨‍💻 Author
-Kunal Jadhao
-An engineering enthusiast passionate about real-time AI, Computer Vision, and Robotics.

-📬 Contributions
-Feel free to fork the repo, raise issues, or submit pull requests.
-Collaboration is always welcome!
-📄 License
-This project is open-source and free to use under the MIT License.

 ## ⚙️ Requirements

 Make sure you have Python 3.7 or higher installed.
 Then install the required packages: